 Understanding GMAT Percentiles and Scores

 Students taking the GMAT often ask what really matters on GMAT – is it their raw scores in Verbal and Quant sections or do their IR and AWA scores even matter?
 And, the most common question they ask is – how does GMAT calculate their total score?
-As confusing as it can get, in this article we have tried to break down the common doubts students have around GMAT scores and percentiles.
+As confusing as it can get, in this article, we have tried to break down the common doubts students have around understanding GMAT scores and percentiles.